 Latest News and Upcoming Events

-To reduce the risk of infection, we will be placing sanitising stations at the entrance to the church, and removing some chairs to allow space and social distancing.
+To reduce the risk of infection, we will be placing sanitising stations at the entrance to the church, and organising the space to maintain social distancing.
 It will be necessary to register attendance for track and trace purposes.
 The wearing of face masks has become compulsory in enclosed public spaces from 24th July.
 You will need to wear a face mask if you are attending a church service on Sunday.
 Please bring your own as we don’t have supplies.
 These guidelines are formalised in our Risk Assessment for attending worship.

 Mrs Gill Whatley